keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 # Up Next: Schema First vs. Code First

 If you're interested in learning the pro's and con's behind these two GraphQL approaches, stay tuned for my next post where we will take the API written in this tutorial and take it a step further by switching from schema first to code first and scaling up with better developer tooling.
 I'm kind of winging it on where to go next.
-If you want to see something specific let me know!
+If you want to see something specific let me know.

 ![Immediately rethinking my decision](https://media.giphy.com/media/bI5BEfwbdVPcA/giphy.gif)